Geborgen/Secula/README.md

 -Many quests to aid with progression

--Create for automation and resources
+-Create's steampunk technology for automation and resources

--Ars Nouveau for power
+-Ars Nouveau's magic for ultimate power

--Tameable (and rideable!) dragons
+-Wyrmroost's tame-able (and rideable!) dragons

--Many new enchantments
+-Over 50 new enchantments

 -An enticing storyline pieced together through scraps of lore

--A lot of quality of life mods
+-A lot of quality of life mods to make an enjoyable Minecraft experience

 Default keymap: https://tinyurl.com/2p322x7n